-#17 on The Most Rewatchable Movies
+#16 on The Most Rewatchable Movies

-#5 on The Best '70s Movies
+#33 on The Most Rewatchable Movies

 #18 on The Most Rewatchable Movies

 I don't know who you are.
 I don't know what you want.
 If you are looking for ransom, I can tell you I don't have money.
 But what I do have are a very particular set of skills; skills I have acquired over a very long career.
 Skills that make me a nightmare for people like you.
 If you let my daughter go now, that'll be the end of it.
 I will not look for you, I will not pursue you.
 But if you don't, I will look for you, I will find you, and I will kill you.In 2008's "Taken," Liam Neeson delivered a great monologue as former spy Bryan Mills, when he speaks to the person he believes has kidnapped his daughter.

-#33 on The Greatest Movies for Guys
+#30 on The Greatest Movies for Guys

 #48 on The Best Movies for Men